Pickleball Serve: Serving Techniques for Power + Depth

 You don’t practice until you get it right, you practice until the chain becomes your default setting.

-Non-negotiable tracking requirement: Track depth + make-rate and aim for ≥70% landing beyond the service line as your baseline benchmark.
-If you’re newer and want a simpler ramp (fewer cues, easier targets), start with Pickleball Serves for Beginners.
+Tracking rule: Track depth + make-rate and aim for ≥70% landing beyond the service line as your first benchmark.
+If you’re newer and want fewer cues and easier targets, start with Pickleball Serves for Beginners.

 If you don’t measure it, “progress” turns into a motivational poster with no receipts.